Indianapolis and Marion County Catholic Charities assistance programs.

-Catholic Charities in Indianapolis focuses on addressing basic needs and offering emergency assistance.
-Most of the programs offered deal with the following needs, including food, housing, clothing, and day care/after school care for children.
+Catholic Charities in the Indianapolis area focuses on addressing basic needs and offering emergency assistance.
+Most of the programs offered deal with the following needs, including giving away free food, housing, clothing, and day care/after school care for children.

-The poor, vulnerable, jobless, and people who are struggling across Indianapolis and Marion County are the usual recipients of support from Catholic Charities.
+The poor, vulnerable, jobless, and people who are struggling across Indianapolis and Marion County are the usual recipients of support from Catholic Charities and its churches.
 Most resources focus on people who are most at risk, regardless of their religion.
 This includes children, seniors, and the disabled.
 Details on the services and assistance programs administered are below.

-Housing, shelter, and homeless prevention services are always in high demand, especially during the cold Indiana winters.
-Catholic Charities offers crisis relief and shelter to Marion County individuals and families.
+Housing, Catholic Charities homeless shelter, and homeless prevention services are always in high demand, especially during the cold Indiana winters.
+Catholic Charities offers crisis relief and a homeless shelter to Marion County individuals and families.

 Marion County Catholic Charities emergency financial assistance and crisis aid.
 Strict requirements will need to be met, and all resources provided will be limited.
 Qualified individuals can receive free food, clothing, rent help and money for paying utilities.
 Limited transportation assistance may be offered too.
 Only people with an emergency/critical need may be qualified.
 Call 317-236-1512.

 There are also other Indianapolis and nationwide church based programs.
 Everything from a hot meal to free winter coats or boots (for kids or the elderly) along with a few dollars for indigent or transient may be offered.
 Most of the churches only help parishioners (or those in the direct neighborhood) as they have limited resources.
 Find church emergency assistance programs.

 The Senior Companion Program is available for low to moderate income elderly and senior citizens.
 A companion or volunteer will visit the home or apartment of someone 55 years of age or older to provide them with company, and to check up on the senior citizen.
 Phone 317-236-1565.